Search our comprehensive guide to find out how to dispose of specific items.

 Hazardous household cleaning products can be dangerous if placed in your kerbside bin.
 Find out when the next Detox Your Home collection day will be by calling 1300 363 744 [tel:1300363744] or visit the Sustainability Victoria website http://detox.sustainability.vic.gov.au/ [http://detox.sustainability.vic.gov.au/]

-All rigid plastic including containers and bottles can be put in your recycling bin.
+All rigid plastic including cardboard containers and bottles can be put in your recycling bin.
 All food scraps and liquids should be removed before putting items into your recycling bin.

 Ink Cartridges cannot by placed in any of the household bins.
 Used or empty laser and inkjet cartridges can be dropped off at the transfer stations.
 Visit PlanetArk [https://www.recyclingnearyou.com.au/] for a drop off location near you.

 All types of paper and cardboard can be put into your recycling bin including newspaper, junk mail, glossy magazines and books.
-Any plastic wrapping must be removed and put in your rubbish bin.
+Any plastic wrapping must be removed and put in your soft plastic bin.
 You can avoid junk mail waste by placing a “No Junk Mail” sign on your letter box.

 Kitty litter, clean and soiled, can be placed in the red landfill bin.
 Hint: Bag or double-bag kitty litter to reduce odours.

+Lead can be taken to the transfer station or specialised resource centres.
 Lead can be found in many parts of your home - especially in older homes.
 Some of the places you might find lead include: * old interior and exterior paint * in dust found in ceiling cavities, carpets or furniture * soil around your home * fumes from tools like heat guns or soldering irons that have come into contact with lead surfaces * water pipes * leadlight windows * PVC products * lead sheeting.

 Magazines, newspapers and junk mail can be placed in the yellow recycling bin.